 There were no major differences between the intended implementation and the budgeted expenditures to implement the strategies and activities to meet the goals of the plan.
 However, due to Covid 19 we were not able to meet our goals as effectively as we would have if the students had been at school.
-Many of the educational in person field trips had to be cancelled and the school had to switch to online learning.
+The students did face many social ,emotional, and academic challenges during the school year.